fdaddeo/Data-Augmentation-with-cGANs/README.md

 ## Accuracy registered

 Each generated dataset has been used to perform a classification task.
 So, it has been performed a fine tuning last 5 epochs over a pretrained AlexNet.
-The training has been performed usign the generated datasets both as training set and as an augmentation of the original CIFAR10 training set, for which has been used the 70% of images.
-The reference value for the accuracy of the original AlexNet was 9.1 %.
+The training has been performed using the generated datasets both as training set and as augmentation of the original CIFAR10 training set, for which has been used the 70% of images.
+The reference value for the accuracy over the original AlexNet was 9.1 %.

 Here are the obtained values.